What is a home care visit?

 - Memory problems e.g forgetting to turn appliances off, or missing appointments

-- Respite care e.g if a family carer needs to take a break
+- If a family carer needs to take a break from providing care or support, such as cooking meals or picking up shopping

 - When a health condition begins to reduce your quality of life